PrimeKidMN/SecurlyBeGone/README.md

 What we just did is called user agent switching basically we downgraded to a version of chrome old enough that securly no longer works.

+{DISCLAIMER!!!!}
+ In chrome://policy

+check the name called "ExtensionInstallBlocklist", if the value of it is ["*"]

+If it is set to that this will break your extensions!.